-If the girl or young woman agrees, parents are made aware if we are working with their children, although the content of our sessions are not discussed unless the girl or young woman specifically wants us to.
+If the young person agrees, parents are made aware if we are working with their children, although the content of our sessions are not discussed unless they specifically wants us to.

-We don’t offer direct support to parents and carers but can refer them to PACE (Parents Against Child Sexual Exploitation).
+We don’t offer direct support to parents and carers but can refer them to the Safe Project (Leeds Multi Agency Hub) or PACE (Parents Against Child Sexual Exploitation).

 - Do you have any resources to sell?

-Yes, we have a resource called Sick Party which shows the party lifestyle of grooming.
+Yes, we have a resource called Sick Party which shows the party lifestyle of grooming for girls and Think Again for boys.
 It is used in our bespoke sessions and we have had fantastic feedback from young people and professionals alike!
-For resources for primary school children Alright Charlie , accompanying workbook for young people and teacher and professionals guidance has been developed in partnership with The BLAST Project.
+For primary school children we recommend Alright Charlie , accompanying workbook for young people and teacher and professionals guidance , developed with input from young people.
+See also Resources page on this website.

 We also talk about resources that are available on our training courses.
-For more information on our training and resources visit our Basis Training website.
+For more information on our training and resources visit our Training tab on this website. .

 - Can we put Basis Young People down as a recommendation on a Section 17 or Section 47?